Brad Templeton Home

 Potential benefit is inherently limited

 When it comes to robocars (self-driving cars) none of the teams developing these vehicles are planning to depend on DSRC for anything.
-They want to deploy in the next few years, and DSRC will not be available for a few years, and even should it start being deployed, it is many years before it will be widely deployed.
+They want to deploy in the next few years, and DSRC will not be available for a few years, and even should it start being deployed, it is at least a decade before it will be widely deployed.

 These teams instead need to make a car that meets very high safety goals now.
 It must meet those goals when dealing with other cars and infrastructure that do not speak DSRC.
 Further, it must do this forever, because even with 99.9% deployment of DSRC there will still be some vehicles not using it, and pedestrians, cyclists and animals will never be widely using it.
 We will not get all the deer to wear transponders.
 According to insurance sources, there are 2 million deer strike accidents per year in the USA, out of 12 million total insurance reported accidents.

 This means the vehicles need sensors capable of perceiving risks on the road well enough to reach the desired safety levels.
 Most concur these safety levels must exceed human safety performance.